rohit00722/Total-Cloud/README.md

 After following the above steps Kubernetes cluster will be deployed successfully usinn AWS EKS.

-To deploy the website on Kubernetes cluster install the nginx server and then run the script on nginx server to successfully deploy the website.
+To deploy the website on Kubernetes cluster install the nginx server and then run the script on nginx javascript to successfully deploy the website.